dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-4-Objects_and_Classes/Examples/1-We_Use_Computers_to_Make_Videogames.md

 This lab will introduce the amazing world of **graphical output**.
 We'll be able to write programs that **make things appear on the screen**.
 In a few more days, we'll learn about taking input from the keyboard and using it to control our graphical creations.

-To implement this, we're going to introduce two more tools.
-The first is a library called `StdDraw.java`, which includes a bunch of basic drawing methods.
-The second is a different editor called *BlueJ*.
-BlueJ runs on your local computer, so it can make graphical windows appear, which we can't really do with Mimir.

-`StdDraw.java` was originally written by Robert Sedgwick and Kevin Wayne for their book *Introduction to Programming in Java* and is used with permission.
+To implement this, we're going to introduce a library called `StdDraw.java`, which includes a bunch of basic drawing methods. `StdDraw.java` was originally written by Robert Sedgwick and Kevin Wayne for their book *Introduction to Programming in Java* and is used with permission.

 ![](http://www.hrwiki.org/w/images/a/a6/Videlectrix_developers.png)